 In June of 1987, a small black-and-white bird with a distinctive yellow stripe above its eye was found dead in his food bowl at the endangered species center in Walt Disney World, Florida.
 Named for the metal identifier on his leg, Orange was the world’s last dusky seaside sparrow.
 He had been captured in 1980 with five others, the last of a flock once numbering thousands.
 But biologists acted too late: Orange and his companions were all males.
 By the time humanity acted, all known females were gone.

 This is a race against extinction’s clock, a race this time we can win.
-The nonprofit Fish & Wildlife Foundation of Florida (FWFF), founded in 1994, is helping fund the work of scientists with White Oak Conservation, the Florida Fish and Wildlife Conservation Commission (FWC) and other organizations to save the sparrow.
-Since February 2019 we have contributed $127,000 toward the best hope for sparrow survival – conservation (captive) breeding and release.
-But our available funds are now depleted, requiring us to reach out to others in
+The nonprofit Fish & Wildlife Foundation of Florida (FWFF), founded in 1994, is helping fund the work of scientists with White Oak Conservation, the Florida Fish and Wildlife Conservation Commission (FWC), and other organizations to save the sparrow.
+We have contributed $1,869,130 toward the best hope for sparrow survival – conservation (captive) breeding and release.

 Conservation breeding is central to a five-year strategy to stabilize the sparrow’s wild population.
-Raising and releasing captive-bred birds also buys time to protect and restore more habitat, establish new wild populations, and better manage predators, parasites, and diseases to which the birds often succumb.
+Raising and releasing captive-bred birds also buys time to protect and restore more habitat, establish new wild populations, and better manage predators, parasites, and diseases that the birds are susceptible to.
 While our long-term goal is to make captive breeding unnecessary, without captive rearing now, models indicate the species will go extinct in the wild within ten years.

-Since entering the program in 2016, White Oak has perfected techniques for breeding, hatching, and rearing sparrows, and currently has the capacity to care for 12 breeding pairs and their young.
-Each of these pairs in 2017 successfully fledged a staggering average of 9.3 juveniles.
+Since entering the program in 2016, White Oak has perfected techniques for breeding, hatching, and rearing sparrows, and currently has the capacity to care for 14 breeding pairs.
+Each of these pairs in 2017 successfully fledged a staggering average of 9.3 juveniles per breeding season.
 Extreme care is taken to keep captive birds free of extra-intestinal coccidiosis, eastern equine encephalitis, and other avian diseases.

-Preparing for Release: Fifty miles south of Orlando, within the country’s second largest expanse of dry prairie, biologists have erected a temporary aviary to acclimate captive-reared birds before release into the wild.
-The first captive-reared birds are being released this summer to join the largest remaining wild population.
+Preparing for Release: Fifty miles south of Orlando, within the country’s second-largest expanse of dry prairie, biologists have erected a temporary aviary to acclimate captive-reared birds before release into the wild.
+The first captive-reared birds were released into the largest remaining wild population in 2019.

-We and our partners are raising or otherwise contributing $1.7 million to support the full grasshopper sparrow program for 2019 and 2020.
-This includes the captive breeding and release program (including $300,000 to expand the captive population); protection of the remaining wild nests; and continued research on avian disease, predator control and other needs.
-Our Foundation’s recent grants to White Oak’s sparrow program – which White Oak matches dollar for dollar — secures the program through the first six months of 2020.
-We must raise another $331,000 to fully fund the program through December 2020.
+We and our partners are raising or otherwise contributing $1.7 million to support the full grasshopper sparrow program.
+This includes the captive breeding and release program (including $300,000 to expand the captive population); protection of the remaining wild nests; and continued research on avian disease, predator control, and other needs.

 Captive conservation breeding programs saved the California condor and can also save its tiny Florida cousin.
 In recent years, biologists have learned how to protect and rear Florida grasshopper sparrows while maintaining or restoring their dry prairie habitat, a sufficient amount of which is in conservation ownership to support the bird’s continued existence.
 We have the land, the experts, and increasingly the knowledge and the technology to recover this species.
 We’re confident we can bring the Florida grasshopper sparrow back from the brink, and never have to watch helplessly as a future Orange grows old and dies along with all hope for its species.